Table of Contents

 Algal blooms can be found in either a marine environment or a freshwater environment.
 The phenomenon can be easily recognised by the discolouration on the surface of the water.
 It usually occurs due to the introduction of a nutrient (such as nitrogen or phosphorus) into an aquatic ecosystem.

 Algae is a term that is used to describe both unicellular and multicellular, photosynthetic organisms.
 Discolouration of the water characterises a unicellular algal bloom.
+The green colouration of pond water is caused due to photosynthetic green algae.
+The red colouration of coastal water known as ‘red tides’ is caused by the dinoflagellates like Gaunyolax.
 Giant kelp forests are examples of a multicellular algal bloom.

 The most common cause of algal blooms is a sudden increase of nutrients which are typically needed by algae for growth.
 These nutrients are usually introduced into an aquatic ecosystem through agricultural runoffs, sewage runoffs and other anthropogenic causes.